Are Spectre and Meltdown Still a Threat? The Patches You Need

-The Spectre and Meltdown processor vulnerability revelations were a shocking start to the new year in cybersecurity.
-The vulnerabilities affect almost every processor, across almost every operating system and architecture.
+The Spectre and Meltdown processor vulnerability revelations were a shocking start to 2018.
+The vulnerabilities affect almost every processor, across virtually every operating system and architecture.
 Processor manufacturers and operating system developers swiftly issued patches to protect against the vulnerabilities.

-Spectre and Meltdown Vulnerabilities Everywhere
+Spectre and Meltdown Vulnerabilities Latest

 — Shira Rubinoff (@Shirastweet) January 10, 2018

 “I was on at least ten calls last week with big companies and two yesterday explaining what’s happening.
 They have no idea what to do when it comes to patching.
 It’s really causing a mess.”

 Intel rushed to develop and release a security patch.
-The downside was some serious performance issues.
+The downside was serious performance issues.
 Intel infamously said, “any performance impacts are workload-dependent, and, for the average computer user, should not be significant and will be mitigated over time.”
-This was untrue then and remains so at the time of writing.
+The statement was untrue then and remains so at the time of writing.

 Then at the end of January, Microsoft also announced that the Spectre and Meltdown patches for Windows 10 were compromising performance and causing random fatal errors, confirming that their security fixes were buggy.

 Linus and Linux

-Linus Torvalds, the creator and principal developer of the Linux kernel, remains highly critical of the entire Spectre/Meltdown patch process (what is a kernel, anyway? ).
+Linus Torvalds, the creator and principal developer of the Linux kernel, remains highly critical of the entire Spectre/Meltdown patch process.
+(What is a kernel, anyway? ).
 In fact, Torvalds went as far as to declare the Intel patches as “COMPLETE AND UTTER GARBAGE.”

 Linus analyzed the patches.
 He found Intel attempting to make the security patches optional, as well as OS-based so that they don’t have to completely overhaul their CPU design (which is the only option for real security—I’ll explain why in a moment).

 Instead, Torvalds contends Intel is forcing the two together to gloss over the performance hits by allowing an “Optional Secure Mode,” whereby the user must opt their CPU into the fix and making the performance hit the customers decision, rather than Intel taking the flak.
 Furthermore, if and when users boot an older operating system that hasn’t ever known the patch, they’ll be instantly vulnerable.